logo

 Next Steps: Applying Model Distillation In Practice

-In the upcoming parts of the series, you’ll get a chance to see how simple and easy it is to get started with model distillation using Labelbox’s Catalog and Foundry.
+In the upcoming parts of the series, you’ll get a chance to see how simple and easy it is to get started with model distillation using Labelbox’s Catalog and our data engine.

-In Part 2 of the series, we’ll demonstrate an end-to-end workflow for computer vision, using model distillation to fine-tune a YOLO model with labels created in Model Foundry using Amazon Rekognition.
+In Part 2 of the series, we’ll demonstrate an end-to-end workflow for computer vision, using model distillation to fine-tune a model with labels created in Labelbox's data engine using Amazon Rekognition.

-In Part 3 of the series, we’ll demonstrate an end-to-end workflow for NLP, using model distillation to fine-tune a BERT model with labels created in Model Foundry using PaLM2.
+In Part 3 of the series, we’ll demonstrate an end-to-end workflow for NLP, using model distillation to fine-tune a BERT model with labels created in Labelbox using PaLM2.

 Conclusion